 But like I say, Future Fight can actually be pretty fun to play, so you may find the grind actually quite enjoyable.
 At least for a while.
 It's definitely worth checking out.

 Marvel Mighty Heroes, however, is easily the worst of the Marvel F2Ps.
-It's made by DeNA, another publisher that specialises in mobile F2P titles.
+It's made by DeNA, another publisher that specializes in mobile F2P titles.
 In fact, DeNA is a huge deal in the east.
 They own Mobage, which is a very successful Japanese mobile platform, and they've also recently announced a partnership with Nintendo to bring their franchises to mobile devices.

 They know how to make money off mobile, then.
 But whether they know how to make good games for the platform is another question.
 One does not necessarily beget the other.

 Marvel Mighty Heroes is a bit of a mess.
-It's got a great chibi art (see the screen, below), which really works with the Marvel characters, but the gameplay is astonishingly ill conceived.
+It's got a great chibi art (see the screen below), which really works with the Marvel characters, but the gameplay is astonishingly ill-conceived.
 It's a timed arena battle that is multiplayer only.
 You'll be partnered with three other players to kill as many enemies in as short a time as possible.
 It's similar to Future Fight in its top-down brawler style, but much more basic.
 It also doesn't help that you're competing with the other players to get the highest score.

-Instead of a team of co-operating superheroes, your teammates are a permanent hindrance and annoyance.
+Instead of a team of cooperating superheroes, your teammates are a permanent hindrance and annoyance.
 As such, the game gets frustrating and dull pretty quickly.
-If you're going to be spending your real world time and stamina (and maybe even money) on a Marvel F2P game, this should be bottom of your list.
+If you're going to be spending your real-world time and stamina (and maybe even money) on a Marvel F2P game, this should be bottom of your list.

 Try Marvel Contest of Champions instead, especially if you're less interested in the action-adventure styles of Future Fight and (arguably) Mighty Heroes.
 Contest of Champions is a fighting game, with a central conceit that suits the F2P model.
 You've been tasked by the Collector to take part in the eponymous Contest of Champions, in which you must pit the heroes and villains contained in his vault against other powerful enemies taking part in the contest.
 It's developed by Kabam, another F2P mobile darling, though the game lacks the punishing difficulty wall of other games of its type.

-As far as fighting games go it's pretty basic, with just a light punch, heavy punch, dash and dodge at your disposal, as well as a couple of upgradable character specific abilities – although that's enough to allow for some player skill to make a difference.
+As far as fighting games go it's pretty basic, with just a light punch, heavy punch, dash, and dodge at your disposal, as well as a couple of upgradable character specific abilities—although that's enough to allow for some player skill to make a difference.
 Contest of Champions has probably the best sense of progression of the bunch, with multiple routes through each chapter to encourage replayability without making it feel like a total grind.
 Compared to other Marvel F2Ps, expanding your roster and upgrading your characters can feel pretty rapid.
 It'll be your dwindling stamina that hinders progress, rather than any artificial difficulty curve.

-Marvel: Avengers Alliance (screen, above) is the game I've spent the least time with, but it's also one that seems to have a lot of potential.
-It's the oldest of the Marvel F2P brood, which means tons and tons of stuff to play through, collect and explore.
+Marvel: Avengers Alliance (screen above) is the game I've spent the least time with, but it's also one that seems to have a lot of potential.
+It's the oldest of the Marvel F2P brood, which means tons and tons of stuff to play through, collect, and explore.
 It also has a comfortably familiar play style; a true RPG at heart, with turn-based, Final Fantasy series-style combat.
 It feels like a more cerebral and in-depth game than the others.
 Worth a look if that's something that appeals.

 There is one other Marvel free to play game out there.
 It differs from all of those I've already mentioned because it's not available on mobile devices.
 It's exclusive to PC and Mac, and it's also fantastic.

 Marvel Heroes 2015 had a rocky first year (back when it was simply Marvel Heroes), but re-launched with an updated (and post-dated) moniker in June 2014.
 It turned its 59 percent Metascore into 81, and became one of the best Marvel games on PC alongside Marvel Puzzle Quest, which also has a PC version.
-Both excellent.

 Like Marvel Future Fight, Heroes 2015 is a Diablo clone.
 Unlike Future Fight, it has no mobile limitations on the scope of its environments or gameplay.
-It's a fully-fledged MMO, with a rich diversity of levels, enemies and features.
+It's a fully-fledged MMO, with a rich diversity of levels, enemies, and features.
 It also has an actual decent story, with animated cutscenes and everything, written by Brian Michael Bendis, who is one of the biggest names in modern comics.
 But let's not get started on him, or this article will never end.

 Heroes 2015 is free to play but, like with all good (read: rare) F2P games, you never feel the need to spend anything.
 Instead, you'll feel the desire to: on costumes, new heroes (which you can switch between at any time) and other boosts and bonuses.
-After... well, wallowing feels like a strong word, but yeah: after wallowing in the murky pool of mobile F2P, Marvel Heroes 2015 feels like a breath of fresh air.
+After... well, wallowing feels like a strong word, but yeah: After wallowing in the murky pool of mobile F2P, Marvel Heroes 2015 feels like a breath of fresh air.
 The best part?
 There's nothing to prevent you from playing for as long as you like, stamina be damned.